🀝Agreements

 An agreement is a collection of rates and terms that define what a customer will be charged and a provider will bill for services provided.
 An agreement can be attached to services, opportunities, schedules, or reservations.

-When a customer makes a new request the Octoo application will attempt to auto-bind the customer's in effect agreement to the services (and schedules) of the request.
+When a customer makes a new request, the Octoo application will attempt to auto-bind the customer's in effect agreement to the services (and schedules) of the request.
 The same is true for when a provider expresses interest in a service: an in-effect agreement should be automatically attached.
 Reservations also use agreements.

 Features